cyberxploithausa/cyberxploithausa.github.io/_posts/2023-06-25-PDF-Analysis.md

 `CommandLineTemplate="C:\Users\%USERPROFILE%\AppData\Local\Microsoft\Office\16.0\OfficeFileCache\wallpaper482.scr"` specifies where the downloaded file (wallpaper482.scr) will be saved on the system.

-With this in mind, we know that `Powerpnt.exe` is aknown LOLBin used to download payloads from remote servers.
+With this in mind, we know that `Powerpnt.exe` is a known LOLBin used to download payloads from remote servers.

 For more information, feel free to check the [lolbas-project](https://lolbas-project.github.io/lolbas/OtherMSBinaries/Powerpnt/)